COST - European Cooperation in Science and Technology

 COST (European Cooperation in Science and Technology) is a funding programme that encourages networking of scientific and technological research activities throughout Europe and beyond.
 COST is funded mainly through the European Framework Programmes.

 Switzerland is one of the founding countries of COST and a full member of the COST Association.
 Thanks to this status, researchers in Switzerland are entitled to participate in COST Actions or to coordinate them and submit applications for new Actions.
-Thus, scientists based in Switzerland are fully eligible for all COST activities.
+Thus, scientists based in Switzerland are fully eligible for all COST activities and for reimbursement of their related expenses.

 Researchers and innovators affiliated with any public or private institution, in all disciplines of science and technology and at any stage of their career can participate.